raceconditionrunning/raceconditionrunning.github.io/README.md

 6. Follow the instructions for `Building and Developing Locally`.
 Then run `make serve` to check that it works locally and the site looks right.

-7. Commit the run but the CI build is somewhat slow, so if you are making more than one route, push once for batching.
+7. If you are making more than one route, commit and push once for batching.
+The CI build is somewhat slow.

 ## Important Files and Folders